Keto Chocolate Almond Bark

 - Place the cookie sheet into the freezer or refrigerator until it hardens.
 Break into small pieces and store in the fridge or freezer so it doesn't melt.

 Please let me know if you liked this Keto chocolate almond bark and what you like on yours?
-And watch the video for how to make it here!

 Here's a picture of the bark with roasted almonds and sea salt, so good!